Who is a fan of hard boiled eggs? We are! There are so many ways to prepare hard boiled eggs, but we love making hard boiled eggs in oven.

 PS: Don’t worry, we have tested different bake times for our hard boiled eggs, because we know that everyone likes their eggs a little bit different.

 Hard Boiled Egg Qs

 How hot does the oven need to be to make hard boiled eggs in oven?
-To bake hard boiled eggs your oven should be at 325ºF.
+To make baked hard boiled eggs, your oven should be at 325ºF.

 What can you make with hard boiled eggs?
 Hard boiled eggs make the perfect easy breakfast in the morning or the perfect high protein snack during the day.
 However, there are so many recipes you can make using hard boiled eggs as an ingredient.
 Baking hard boiled eggs in oven makes it easy to have eggs on had to make delicious egg salad recipes or a cobb salad!

-How to Hard Boil Eggs in the Oven
+How to Make Hard Boiled Eggs in Oven

 25 Minutes- Soft, jammy, and the perfect deep orange color.
 The 25-minute egg is a harder to peel then the rest of the other eggs, so make sure to let it soak long enough in the ice bath.
 If you are looking for a hard boiled egg that still has a little shine from the yolk, 25 minutes is your time.